Gender equality in music!

 “I don’t think women are more shy or insecure.
 We’re slowly moving forward but we have to work even harder, but it’s undeniable that gender stereotypes still persist.” – Lady Flavia

-“We are definitely dealing with a negative prejudice.
+“We are definitely dealing with negative prejudice.
 Why?
 We should ask men that question.” – Tita

 “People who congratulate me after shows often look surprised.
-They don’t expect a woman to play music that’s different from their preconceived stereotypical female artist.” – Noireve, EDM producer
+They don’t expect a woman to play music that differs from their preconceived stereotypical female artist.” – Noireve, EDM producer

 “In my personal experience I’ve never had to deal with what these figures show.
 I’m actually quite surprised.
 I think that if you want something, you can achieve it.
-Let’s get to work and believe in what we do.” – Roberta De Gaetano
+Let’s get to work and start believing in what we do.” – Roberta De Gaetano

 “Female musicians have to face increasingly tougher challenges.
 Unfortunately, stereotypes and gender roles are still one of the main problems of our society: they limit our opportunities and makes us more insecure.
-This makes us lose control of our work” – Haiducii, Soundreef’s newest member whose single “Dragostea Din Tei” was incredibly successful.
+This makes us lose control of our work” – Haiducii, Soundreef’s newest member, known for her record-breaking single “Dragostea Din Tei”.